-We have requirements for technical manuals for vessels with contingency plans.
-Technical manuals are planning and training documents that support our understanding of the response equipment capabilities of plan holders.
+We require vessels with contingency plans to have technical manuals, which are planning and training documents that support our understanding of the response equipment capabilities of plan holders.
 We use the technical manuals to inform the five-year Best Achievable Protection (BAP)

 review cycle.
 The manuals support our determination that the response systems, training levels, and staffing demonstrate BAP.

 Vessel oil spill contingency plan holders are required to submit technical manuals if they operate or transit in the Neah Bay, Cathlamet, or San Juan Islands planning standard areas.
 The technical manual must include all of the equipment appropriate for the operating environment that is necessary to meet the recovery and storage requirements for the worst-case discharge through a 48-hour time frame.

 Guidance for creating a technical manual